 Prevention, Prevention, Prevention

-Avoid the Temptation – Don’t Skip the Annual Exam
+Avoid the Temptation – Don’t Skip the Annual Exam.

 Other Money-Saving Vet Tips

 During the pet-food recall of 2007, prepackaged pet foods found themselves at the center of the problem.
 The Chinese added Melamine to boost the protein content of their pet foods.
-While the foods on the shelves today are currently considered safe, the best way to avoid potential food problems, and to keep your cat healthy (and by that extension, saving on vet bills) is to make sure your cat’s food is made from quality pure meat sources.
+While the foods on the shelves today are currently considered safe, the best way to avoid potential food problems and to keep your cat healthy (and by that extension, save on vet bills) is to make sure your cat’s food is made from quality pure meat sources.

 Holistic Veterinary Care is the Lowest Cost and Most Effective Option